jareddlc/OpenFit/README.md

 ### What is OpenFit

-OpenFit is an open source application that will try to be a full replacement to Samsungs's Gear Fit Manager application.
+OpenFit is an open source alternative to the Gear Fit Manager (which cannot be run natively on non-samsung devices), with hopes that it will provide most/all of the features provided by the Gear Fit Manager app and possibly even more.
-Currently it is not in a working state, I would just like to see if this is possible and to see if there is any use for an application like this.